 When thresholds are commonly accepted or used in medical articles (e. g.
 BMI), you can use these thresholds themselves.

-To simplify, a spline is a graphical representation of the relationship between Y and X. In general, the confidence intervals of the spline are wider at the extreme values of X because clinical parameters are often distributed according to a normal distribution; there are therefore few individuals with values close to the extremes.
+To simplify, a spline is a mathematical function of the relationship between Y and X. This relationship can be visualized graphically, with confidence intervals.
+In general, these confidence intervals are spread at the extremes of the x-axis because clinical parameters are often normally distributed, so there are few individuals with values close to the extremes.

-If the spline is a straight line, then the relationship is linear between Y and X and therefore this assumption is verified.
+If the graphical representation of a spline is a straight line, then the relationship is linear between Y and X and therefore the linearity assumption is met.

 If the spline is a curve, two scenarios:

-- It is possible to draw a line within the confidence interval, or one that slightly exceeds it; in this case, we can consider that the assumption is verified.
+- It is possible to draw a line within the confidence interval, or slightly outside it; in this case, we can consider that the linearity assumption is met.

 - It is clearly not possible to draw a line; the curve is divided into several increasing and decreasing parts.
-In this case, it will be necessary to transform the variable by choosing thresholds delimiting the classes.
+In this case, it will be necessary to transform the variable.

 Caution, however, if the bounds of the confidence interval are wide, it is difficult to conclude, as many lines could be drawn within this interval.

-If the curve can be divided into several parts (e. g. an increasing part, then a decreasing part and then a horizontal part), the optimal position to cut this curve, and therefore to create a class, is the junction between two curve parts.
+If the curve can be divided into several parts (e. g. an increasing part, then a decreasing part and then a horizontal part), the optimal position to split this curve is the junction between two curve parts.

 In the figure below, the optimal position is around 45; the curve is increasing before 45 and horizontal after 45; the confidence interval is too wide before 30 to be able to say that the curve is decreasing.

-For instance, if I have 66 patients and I want to create age terciles, I will have a group of 22 patients between the youngest and 22nd youngest, a group of 22 patients between the 23rd and 44th, and 22 patients between the 45th and 66th.
+For instance, if I have 66 patients and I want to create terciles of age, I will have a group of 22 patients between the youngest and 22nd youngest, a group of 22 patients between the 23rd and 44th, and 22 patients between the 45th and 66th.